 The Scottish position is different to the English position and some have considered Scots law to be ‘lagging behind’ in this area.
 There are at present no formalised rules or even much case law in relation to AMDs in Scotland.
 Currently, living wills serve to show the intention of the Granter only, and are not legally binding documents.
 However, the Supreme Court has expressed general support for AMDs, even so far as suggesting that if a practitioner ignored a living will they could be guilty of assault.
 Decisions in the English courts supporting living wills were later reflected in statute law giving legal validity to living wills in England.
 This support from the Supreme Court has not though been transformed into Scots law.

-The British Medical Association (BMA) also seems to support AMDs.
+The British Medical Association (BMA) also seems to support Living Wills or AMDs.
 The guidance of the BMA’s Medical Ethics Department takes into account when applying the ‘best interests’ principle of a mentally incapax person “the patient’s own wishes and values (where these can be ascertained), including any formally documented advance decision”.
 The BMA are advised to make every effort to find out if there is an AMD if a situation arises where a living will or health care proxy becomes relevant.
 ‘The Act’ aforementioned also requires health professionals to take account of a patient’s present and previous wishes in whatever way they were communicated.
 This suggests that both the BMA and the Scottish courts would accord serious weight to AMDs and that they would be an influential factor when making a decision about a Granter’s medical treatment.
 Therefore, AMDs are beneficial for peace of mind for anyone concerned about having their wishes considered in the future, should they be unable to communicate.

 An AMD is usually prepared and witnessed by a solicitor.
 It is an uncomplicated process and clients are advised to prepare such documents in advance of any illness occurring.
 The AMD can be revoked or altered by the Granter at any time while they are capax.

-The Granter decides who holds a copy of the AMD.
+The Granter decides who holds a copy of the Living Will or AMD.
 Usually a copy would be kept with the Granter’s medical records held with their GP.
 It would also be useful for loved ones and an Attorney (if one had been appointed under a Power of Attorney) to be aware of the existence of and have a copy of the AMD so that it is easy to locate should the situation where it applies arise.

 To contact us for an appointment please call or e-mail our family lawyer Colette Kerr on 0141 404 1091 or [email protected].
 For general queries surrounding any family law matter please fill out our online enquiry form.